ideascube/ci-conf/docs/debian-packaging.md

 tree.
 You can remove the git tree as well as the build artefacts, they are not necessary any more.

+One last thing to do is add some local `sbuild` configuration.

+To do so, install the `debian/dot_sbuildrc` file provided in this repository, as `~/.sbuildrc` in the `buildbot` user's home.

 ### Configuring dput

 Once packages are built on the worker, we need to upload them to the master